 “After that it was nip and tuck, it was very much a battle of attrition.

-“I had injured the medial ligaments in my knee playing up at and shouldn't have been playing.
+“I had injured the medial ligaments in my knee playing up at Newcastle and shouldn’t have been playing.

 “It was strapped up and I was on painkillers.
 I probably did not play my best game but I was running on practically a leg and a half.